Automated Valet Parking — Don’t get stressed, get parked

 When will AVP be available?

-AVP will celebrate its world première in the second quarter of 2018, and can be experienced by everyone in the Mercedes-Benz museum parking garage.
+AVP celebrated its world première in the second quarter of 2018, and could be experienced by everyone in the Mercedes-Benz museum parking garage.

 What are the prerequisites for a vehicle to use AVP?

 Because of the sensor technology used in the infrastructure, the vehicle equipment needed is largely limited to an automatic gearbox, ESP, electric parking brake and steering assistance, a start/stop function and a communication unit.